KIT-Workflows/Electrolyte-Screening/README.md

 We use the SimStack framework features to screen the best electrolyte candidates using DFT simulations.
 Here, we combine four different **WaNos**: Range-It, Structure-Generator, DFT-Turbomole, and Table-Generator, to set up an electrolyte system, load the file structure, and choose the methods embedded in the DFT approach using Turbomole code.
 A table containing the system's `HOMO-LUMO` gap energy and molecule label is the expected output of this protocol.

 Using the drag-and-drop in SimStack's environment, we can build the workflow depicted in **Fig 1** in four steps.
 The Range-It WaNo accounts for a given system's different configurations.
 In the second step, we add the Structure-Generator **WaNo** inside the ForEach loop control to generate the configuration system's ```.xyz``` files.
 In the third step, we insert the DFT-Turbomole **WaNo**, which will receive the generated files from the previous one.
-At this step, We can take advantage of the parallelization in the HPC remote resources once the ForEach loop control is designed for this end.
+We can take advantage of the parallelization in the HPC remote resources at this step once the ForEach loop control is designed for this end.
 Table-Generator **WaNo** extracts two variable values on the ```job.last``` file: steps two and three output files.
 This **WaNo** builds a table named Table_var in CSV format at the end of the protocol.

 ### In this workflow, we will be able to:
 ```